alfahadarc/TechShop/README.md

         npm serve --o

     it will serve the app and automatically open it in a browser

+## Website
+### Logging in as a Client
+Simply go to sign up, create a new user and log in.
+### Logging in as an Admin
+        There is a default admin already exists.
+        username: "admin"
+        password: "Admin@123"

-## To create new admin, delivery man or assembler
+### To create new admin, delivery man or assembler

         log in as admin
-        username: Admin
+        username: "admin"
-        password: Admin@123
+        password: "Admin@123"

-        here you can find a tab to add new employee
+        After login, you can find a tab to add new employee (admin,deliveryman or assembler)

 ### Caution

     make sure the localhost port 3001 and 4200 is free before serving frontend and backend